 We spent about twenty minutes getting caught up.
 My mother’s passing saddened them, of course.
 She was yet another old friend they outlived.
 Their home changed little, and despite the last of their four kids having moved out three decades ago, as well as their advancing years, they had no plans on moving to a smaller, more manageable place.

 As I looked at the Allegrettis and their home, I realized what my parent’s divorce cost us all — an undercurrent of consistency in an ever-changing world, a chance to build something precious with someone that is all yours.

 We spoke about that summer of 1978 and Mr. Allegretti readily remembered my runs around the block and how he timed me.
 I revealed how watching Joey run around the block inspired me to do the same.
 Mr. Allegretti took a brief moment to remember and laughed, “That was probably the only time he ever jogged!”

 So, one of the great achievements and miseries of my life was inspired by a one-off run.
 Fuck.

 Of my old middle school companions, Paul is now a computer programmer, Eugene went into pharmaceutical sales and died young at 38, Shams became a medical doctor, Howard is now a groundskeeper at a local hospital, and short, fat Bernie grew taller, lost weight, and got his pilot’s license.
-The Sidoti twins, I understand, went on to have families of their own.
+The twins, I understand, went on to have families of their own.
 I actually ran into Melissa just a few years ago.
 I was standing behind her in line while checking out at a supermarket.
 I hadn’t seen her in decades and wasn’t sure if it was really her I was seeing in profile.
-She turned, caught my eye, and smiled slightly, as a beautiful woman accustomed to the long, lingering looks of middle-aged men remembering their younger days might do — politely and demurely.
+She turned, caught my eye, and shared a brief, awkward smile.
 I’m sure she had no idea who I was.

 ● ● ●